 In the 2014 Certain Days calendar, political prisoner David Gilbert wrote that the “War on Crime” which began in the early 1970s was in fact a conscious government counterinsurgency strategy to decimate and disrupt Black and other people of color communities across the United States.

-In this pamphlet, interviewed by Bob Feldman, David uses this observation as his starting point to discuss the ...........READ MORE
+In this pamphlet, interviewed by Bob Feldman, David uses this observation as his starting point to discuss the ongoing catastrophe that is mass incarceration, connecting it to the continued imprisonment of political prisoners and the challenges that face our movements today.
+This interview was conducted by mail in March 2014, by Bob Feldman.
+A shorter ...........READ MORE

 David Gilbert, a longtime anti-racist and anti-imperialist, first became active in the Civil Rights movement in 1961.
 In 1965, he started the Vietnam Committee at Columbia University; in 1967 he co-authored the first Students for a Democratic Society pamphlet naming the system “imperialism”; and he was active in the Columbia strike of 1968.
 He went on to spend a total of 10 years underground, building a clandestine resistance.

-David has been imprisoned in New York State since 10/20/81, when a unit of the Black Liberation Army along with allied white revolutionaries tried to get funds for the struggle by robbing ...........READ MORE
+David has been imprisoned in New York State since 10/20/81, when a unit of the Black Liberation Army along with allied white revolutionaries tried to get funds for the ...........READ MORE

 This interview originally appeared in Sixties: A Journal of History, Politics and Culture, 5:2, 259-270.
 For a PDF of the interview, go here.
 Arab Spring, Occupy Wall Street, and Mass Incarceration: An Interview on Contemporary Social Movements with David Gilbert